yannickycpan/oxford-engs-AIML-cwm/index.md

 **NOTE 3: please do not work on the exercises below before your registered session officially starts, as there might be significant updates.**

+**NOTE 4: AI-based coding tools, such as ChatGPT, Copilot, and similar, are strictly forbidden in this lab.
+To turn it off, once you open a Colab file, go to Tools > Settings > AI Assistance > Hide Generative AI Features, and deselect the other options.**

 ### Course Intro & background review

 - Course Introduction